-I have luved the look of vintage mantels for always!
+I have loved the look of vintage mantels for always!
 Once we painted our walls and began to refresh the spaces, I found a perfect place for one, in our dining room.
-I thought a vintage mantel would really warm up the space, give me a pallet to decorate with, and it would be a piece that would add character and not take up too much floor space.
+I thought a vintage fireplace mantel would really warm up the space, give me a pallet to decorate with, and it would be a piece that would add character and not take up too much floor space.

 I scoured our local antique and consignment shops and local online marketplaces first.
 I wanted a fireplace mantel that I could refinish if I decided to, and one that wasn’t too heavy or deep for the space.
 This was the challenge.
 Many vintage mantels are very large and heavy.

 It took an hour and a half to secure it to the roof of the car…